ptattershall/pjais/docs/PRD.md

 # Product Requirements Document (PRD)

-**Local AI Marketplace — Electron Desktop Application** **Working Title:** PajamasWeb AI Hub
+**Local AI Marketplace — Electron Desktop Application** **Working Title:** PJai's

 ---

 ## 1. Overview

-The **PajamasWeb AI Hub** is an Electron-based desktop application that allows developers, creators, and AI enthusiasts to manage, deploy, and monetize AI Personas and Plugins **locally or in federated networks**, with privacy-first principles and deep transparency.
+The **PJai's** is an Electron-based desktop application that allows developers, creators, and AI enthusiasts to manage, deploy, and monetize AI Personas and Plugins **locally or in federated networks**, with privacy-first principles and deep transparency.
 It combines elements of a Plugin Marketplace, API Hub, Persona Manager, and Ethical AI Governance tool.

 The system will support offline-first local AI Personas while providing opt-in public or federated marketplaces and community features.